Nominal Type Theory by Nullary Internal Parametricity: Abstract

 \section{Abstract}

 There are many ways to represent the syntax of a language with binders.
 In particular, nominal frameworks are metalanguages that feature (among others) name abstraction types, which can be used to specify the type of binders.
-The resulting syntax representation (nominal data types) makes alpha-equivalent terms equal, and features a name-invariant induction principle.
-It is known that name abstraction types can be presented either as existential or universal quantification on names.
-On the one hand, nominal frameworks use the existential presentation for practical reasoning since the user is allowed to match on a name-term pattern where the name is bound in the term.
-However inference rules for existential name abstraction are cumbersome to specify/implement because they must keep track of information about free and bound names at the type level.
-On the other hand, universal name abstractions are easier to specify since they are treated not as pairs, but as functions consuming fresh names.
-Yet the ability to pattern match on such functions is seemingly lost.
-In this work we show that this ability and others are recovered in a type theory consisting of (1) nullary ($0$-ary) internally parametric type theory (nullary PTT) (2) a type of names and a novel name induction principle (3) nominal data types.
-This extension of nullary PTT can act as a legitimate nominal framework.
-Indeed it has universal name abstractions, nominal pattern matching, a freshness type former, name swapping and local-scope operations and (non primitive) existential name abstractions.
-We illustrate how term-relevant nullary parametricity is used to recover nominal pattern matching.
-Our main example involves synthetic Kripke parametricity.
+The resulting syntax representation, nominal data types, makes alpha-equivalent terms equal, has a closed induction principle and is well-behaved w.r.t.\ weakening.
+It is known that name abstraction types can be presented either as an existential or as a universal quantification on names.
+Existential name abstractions support matching on name-binding patterns but have cumbersome typing rules; universal ones have clean rules but apparently no such nominal matching.
+In this work we show that this matching ability and other nominal features are recovered in a type theory consisting of (1) Nullary ($0$-ary) Internally Parametric Type Theory (nullary PTT), (2) a type of names and a novel name induction principle, (3) nominal data types.
+This type theory is a legitimate nominal framework: it has universal and (non-primitive) existential name abstractions, a freshness type former, restricted name swapping and local-scope operations.
+Nominal pattern matching is recovered via term-relevant nullary parametricity.
+We provide an example involving synthetic Kripke parametricity.